-Each service can specify whether it uses the "cache_state" mechanism during the optimization run.
-This is done using the format: "cache_state {Boolean}".
-For efficiency services can utilize a caching mechanism that reduces the need for recomputing state variables in the physics problem.
-Currently, the SierraSD code requires the use of the cache_state mechanism and so should always include "cache-state true" in its service block.
+Each service can specify whether it uses the "cache_state" mechanism during the optimization run using the format "cache_state {Boolean}."
+For efficiency, services can utilize a caching mechanism that reduces the need for recomputing state variables in the physics problem.
+Currently, the SierraSD code requires the use of the cache_state mechanism, and so should always include "cache-state true" in its service block.

-3.2.5 update problem
+3.2.5 update_problem

-Each service can specify whether it uses the "update_problem" mechanism during the optimization run.
-This is done using the format: "update_problem {Boolean}".
+Each service can specify whether it uses the "update_problem" mechanism during the optimization run using the format "update_problem {Boolean}."
 Some optimization problems (such as stress-constrained mass minimization) require the physics code to update local state information at certain frequencies.
 The "update_problem" flag specifies whether the optimizer will call the update operation for this service.